 I photographed this surviving Pazzi Crest at Castello di Trebbio

 Not everything was as dire as the story of the Pazzi Conspiracy.
-When starting your day in Florence, you take a gorgeous winding drive through the Tuscan hills before arriving at the Costello.
-They still produce wonderful Chianti wines and delicious Olive Oil on the property as well as cultivating saffron.
+When starting from Florence, you take a gorgeous winding drive through the Tuscan hills before arriving at the castle.
+They produce wonderful Chianti wines and delicious Olive Oil on the property as well as cultivating saffron.
 During our visit, we were treated to a in depth tour of the castle including the wine cellar and Conspiracy chamber.

 Chianti Getting Happy in a barrel in the Castello di Trebbio Wine Cellar